alissatroiano/Dash/README.md

 - I used the [CSS Autoprefixer](https://autoprefixer.github.io/) to parse my CSS and add vendor prefixes.

+### TESTING
+- I used [Pytest](https://docs.pytest.org/en/latest/) for automated testing.

+- I followed [Tutorialspoint]() to learn more about Pytest and speed up the testing process.

+- I referenced this [GitHub repository](https://github.com/Code-Institute-Submissions/STEPLADD3R-data-centric-development-project/blob/master/test_app.py) as a starting point for automated testing with Python.

+- I

 ### Content

 - The grid layout and responsive design were made possible by importing [Materialize](https://materializecss.com/) front-end framework and using the built-in classes.